MineFayyadh789/Project-4JD-UI/README.md

 ### IMPORTANT NOTE: It is only viable to use it in 1080p resolution, for 720p pixel height format I will bring it later.
 And yes, it only works for the latest version.

+### To get the file, click the green button "Code" and then press "Download ZIP", after downloading "Project-4JD-UI-master.zip", rename .zip to .mcpack.
+That's all!

 # VDX: Project 4JD UI

 ### An legacy console UI design for MC Win10 Bedrock.